orizens/orizens.com/src/pages/blog/2016-01-01-from-angular-es5-directive-to-angular-es2015-component.md

 Aside from using angular's built-in directives, this tracks in this playlist are draggable (i'm using the angular-sortable-view module).
 The tracks can be removed from this list as well.

-### &#8220;Now Playlist" Controller
+### "Now Playlist" Controller

-The controller for this template is defined above the &#8220;ul" element.
-This is the &#8220;**UserPlaylistsCtrl**" that can be found in the <a href="https://github.com/orizens/echoes/blob/d08fd328914fdf3b40b04aed756481a090319c74/src/app/user-playlists/user-playlists.ctrl.js#L9" target="_blank">user-playlists.ctrl.js</a>:
+The controller for this template is defined above the "ul" element.
+This is the "**UserPlaylistsCtrl**" that can be found in the <a href="https://github.com/orizens/echoes/blob/d08fd328914fdf3b40b04aed756481a090319c74/src/app/user-playlists/user-playlists.ctrl.js#L9" target="_blank">user-playlists.ctrl.js</a>:

 ```typescript
 (function() {